Classic Grilled Cheese Sandwich

 -

-Transfer to a cutting board, rest 1 minute so the cheese settles, then slice and serve hot.
+Transfer the sandwich to a cutting board and let it rest for one minute so the cheese thickens slightly.

 Substitutions